 Emergency evacuation bags are sometimes called “bug out bags,” thought to be named after the “‘bail-out bag’ emergency kit many military aviators carry.”

-The Federal Emergency Management Agency (FEMA) recommends that you prepare your family for 72-hours of emergency (think: no power, no access to food/grocery stores/emergency help, etc.).
+The Federal Emergency Management Agency (FEMA) recommends that you prepare your family for 72-hours of emergency.

 You can buy emergency bags already pre-packed (like this one), or you can pack your own emergency bag.

 We prefer to pack our own and we’ll talk about why and how you can pack your own family and children’s survival kit in the next section.